Nutrition in Disguise Lesson Plan

-Information and Resources for Culinary & Nutrition Programs
+Information & Resources for Culinary & Nutrition Programs

-The Nutrition in Disguise (NID) project focuses on creating nutrient-dense recipes by adding healthy ingredients to common foods that older adults enjoy.
+The Nutrition in Disguise (NiD) project focuses on creating nutrient-dense recipes by adding healthy ingredients to common foods that LTC residents already enjoy.

 Getting Started